jpsbento/nrtpygs/docs/dev-workflow.md

 gh release create <tag>
 ```

-* Check on Dockerhub that the release has worked,
+* Check on Dockerhub that the release has worked!